Uranium Dioxide SDS

 When using do not eat, drink, or smoke.

-In case of accident, or if you feel unwell seek medical advice Immediately.
+In case of an accident, or if you feel unwell seek medical advice Immediately.

 Use only with adequate ventilation.